 Keywords: example hardness, memorization, generalization, forgetting, unlearning

-TL;DR: We analyze the forgetting and learning dynamics of neural networks to identify hard examples of various types.
+TL;DR: We analyze the forgetting and learning dynamics of neural networks to characterize different types of hard examples as belonging to mislabeled, rare and complex categories.

-Abstract: The dynamics by which neural networks learn and forget examples throughout training has emerged as an object of interest along several threads of research.
-In particular, researchers have proposed metrics of example hardness based on these dynamics, including (i) the epoch at which examples are first correctly classified; (ii) the number of times their predictions flip during training; and (iii) whether their prediction flips if they are held out.
-However, an example might be considered hard for several distinct reasons, such as being a member of a rare subpopulation, being mislabeled, or being fundamentally ambiguous in their class.
-In this paper, we focus on the second-split forgetting time (SSFT): the epoch (if any) after which an original training example is forgotten as the network is fine-tuned on a randomly held out partition of the data.
-Across multiple benchmark datasets and modalities, we demonstrate that mislabeled examples are forgotten quickly, and seemingly rare examples are forgotten comparatively slowly.
+Abstract: Researchers investigating example hardness have increasingly focused on the dynamics by which neural networks learn and forget examples throughout training.
+Popular metrics derived from these dynamics include (i) the epoch at which examples are first correctly classified; (ii) the number of times their predictions flip during training; and (iii) whether their prediction flips if they are held out.
+However, these metrics do not distinguish among examples that are hard for distinct reasons, such as membership in a rare subpopulation, being mislabeled, or belonging to a complex subpopulation.
+In this paper, we propose *second-split forgetting time* (SSFT), a complementary metric that tracks the epoch (if any) after which an original training example is forgotten as the network is fine-tuned on a randomly held out partition of the data.
+Across multiple benchmark datasets and modalities, we demonstrate that *mislabeled* examples are forgotten quickly, and seemingly *rare* examples are forgotten comparatively slowly.
 By contrast, metrics only considering the first split learning dynamics struggle to differentiate the two.
-Additionally, the SSFT tends to be robust to the choice of architecture, optimizer, and random seed.
-From a practical standpoint, the SSFT (i) can help to identify mislabeled samples, the removal of which improves generalization; and (ii) can provide insights about failure modes.
+At large learning rates, SSFT tends to be robust across architectures, optimizers, and random seeds.
+From a practical standpoint, the SSFT can (i) help to identify mislabeled samples, the removal of which improves generalization; and (ii) provide insights about failure modes.
+Through theoretical analysis addressing overparameterized linear models, we provide insights into how the observed phenomena may arise.